 - John and Mae Calamos Endowed Chair in Philosophy

-J. D. Trout joined Lewis College of Human Sciences as the John and Mae Calamos Endowed Chair in Philosophy in January 2018.
+J. D. Trout joined Lewis College of Science and Letters as the John and Mae Calamos Endowed Chair in Philosophy in January 2018.
 Before that, Trout was a professor of philosophy and psychology at Loyola University Chicago.
 His research interests include the philosophy of science, epistemology, and cognitive science.
 Most of Trout’s work explores the foundations and practical consequences of the unique intellectual significance of science.
 Trout’s most recent book, All Talked Out, was based on a series of lectures he delivered under the Romanell-Phi Beta Kappa Professorship in Philosophy.
 Wondrous Truths: The Improbable Triumph of Modern Science, uses evidence from psychology and the history of science to make new arguments about scientific realism.
 Trout has held visiting positions at a variety of institutions including the University of Chicago, the University of Helsinki, the University of Pittsburgh, Australian National University, and the University of Innsbruck.
 He received a Ph.D. in philosophy and cognitive science from Cornell University, and also has a research background in spoken language perception and production.

 Ph.D., Cornell University, Philosophy (and Cognitive Science), 1988